 Do/Does the teacher/s have teaching experience?

-Giving masterclasses requires the skill of quick analysis and the decision about what can be helpful for whom, so teaching experience from the instructors‘ side will be highly beneficial for the participants!
+Giving masterclasses requires the skill of quick analysis and the decision about what can be helpful for whom, in order for the class to be highly beneficial for the participants!

 HAVE A GOOD MASTERCLASS,